pwilli23/Module2_Challenge/loan_qualifier_app/README.md

 This application uses python version 3.7 as well as the following libraries:

-'fire' - This library is needed to create the command-line interface that the app runs on.
+`fire` - This library is needed to create the command-line interface that the app runs on.

-'questionary'- This is an interactive program that asks users questions in the command-line interface.
+`questionary` - This is an interactive program that asks users questions in the command-line interface.

 ---